ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 - Using `git pull YOUR_REMOTE_NAME` to ensure that your existing local repository is up to date.

 You are probably reading this on `https://github.com/ELEC40004/elec40004-2019-q3-lab/tree/master/lab2`, which is contained on github.
-If you're reading this document somewhere else, then temporarily open a browser and go that link.
+If you're reading this document somewhere else, then temporarily open a browser and go to that link.
 You should see the main view onto the repo, with lots of options and links.
-Looking down from the top of the page, you'll see a row of links containing "commits", "branches", "packages", "releases", "contributors", with a number in front of each one.
-Click the "commits" link.
+Looking down from the top of the page, you'll see a row of links containing "commits", "branches", "packages", "releases", "contributors", with a number in front of each one. _Click the "commits" link_.

 You'll see a list of rows containing different commits (changes) made to the repository, from newest to oldest.
 Each row contains the commit message, information